nwajiakuchika/Cars-acceptability-analysis/README.md

 - *Key Insight*

-- Vehicle safety,Cost,and Capacity play significant roles in determined the overall car
+- Vehicle safety,Cost,and Capacity play significant roles in determining the overall car
 - acceptability,making the dataset a valueble resource for classification and predictive
 - modeling
 -
 AUTHOR

 Nwajiaku Chika